Registering Food Premises

 Anyone starting a new food business must register with the local authority at least 28 days before doing so.
 Registration is FREE.

 The majority of premises will have to be registered.
 However, certain premises are exempt from registration, e.g. some which are already registered for food law purposes, certain agricultural premises, motor cars, tents and marquees (but not stalls), some domestic premises and some village halls.
-You should contact your local authority if you think you might be exempt, contact the Health Protection team at Kettering Borough Council on 01536 410333.
+You should contact your local authority if you think you might be exempt, contact the Health Protection team for North Northamptonshire Council's for the Kettering area on 0300 126 3000.

 Email: email@example.com to request a form.